-Lead officers reported continued training of staff in areas in which they felt this was necessary or beneficial, resulting highly in effective staff with increased levels of confidence in their abilities and knowledge.
-Staff confidence was demonstrated further bv lead officers who reported that their staff members were going on to train other individuals.
-Ever council nursery in Renfrewshire now has at least one staff member trained in nurture and development programme Five to Thrive and almost 200 primary and secondary school staff have now been trained in nurture as part of Renfrewshire's Nurturing Relationships Strategy.
+Lead officers reported continued training of staff in areas in which they felt this was necessary or resulting beneficial, in highly effective staff with increased levels of confidence in their abilities and knowledge.
+Staff confidence demonstrated further by officers who reported that their staff members were going on to train other individuals.
+Ever council nursery in Renfrewshire now has at least one staff member trained in and development nurture programme Five to Thrive almost 200 primary and secondary school staff have now been trained in nurture as part of Renfrewshire's Nurturing Relationships Strategy.